Dimmer switch hot to touch

 Frequently Asked Questions

-How do I know if I need to call an electrician for a hot dimmer switch?
+When should I call an electrician for a hot dimmer switch?

-If the dimmer switch is getting hot to the touch, it's best to call a licensed electrician to diagnose and repair the issue.
-Attempting to fix it yourself can be dangerous if you're not experienced with electrical work.
+If the dimmer switch is hot to the touch, it's best to call a licensed electrician to diagnose and repair the issue, as it may require specialized knowledge and tools.

 Connect with certified professionals in your area